treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 With just a few lines of Python code, you can create a powerful function that will scan through your documents and help you manage search results at ease.
 Such a powerful technique!

 **NOTE:** If you are new to regex, **don't panic**.
 These patterns may look like alien languages at the first sight, and it can be counter-intuitive to memorize.
 The good news is, there are tons of free tools and cheatsheets for us to test and learn quickly.
-I will share the most practical reources at the end of this article.
-You can always refer to thrm to strengthen your memory- just sit back and relax!
+I will share the most practical resources at the end of this article.
+You can always refer to them to strengthen your memory- just sit back and relax!
 {: .notice--primary}

 ---